 If your child missed Sunday’s lesson on “The Angels and Shepherds” from Luke 2:8-20 you can watch it here.
 Next week we will look at the magi and the honor they brought to Jesus, and how we can honor God with our own gifts.

 Worship Resources for This Sunday

 Youth group will be held this Sunday via Zoom from 4-6 p.m.
-Middle-school students (grades 6-8) are available to join from 4-5 p.m., while high-school students (grades 9-12) can join from 5-6 p.m.
-For more information or to gain access to the link, please contact Cory.
+Middle-school students (grades 6-8) can join from 4-5 p.m., while high-school students (grades 9-12) can join from 5-6 p.m.
+For more information or to gain access to the link please contact Cory.

 We look forward to our next event, online Christmas movie trivia, which will be held tomorrow, Thursday, Dec.
 17 at 6:30 p.m.
 For more information contact Cory.